Editor’s note: This article includes references to suicide that might be disturbing to some readers.

 Norah Borus is the daughter of Peter Borus, a professor and polio specialist at the Kenya Medical Research Institute.
 The Daily has reached out to Peter.

-This article and headline have been corrected to reflect that Norah Boris died at age 24, not 25.
+This article has been updated to include information about the circumstances of the death.
+This article and headline have been corrected to reflect that Norah Borus died at age 24, not 25.
 The Daily regrets this error.